heimrichhannot/contao-login-registration-bundle/README.md

 # Contao Login Registration Bundle

-This bundle add an option to login form to register the user if user not exist.
+This bundle add an option to login frontend module to register the user if user not exist.

+## Usage

+### Install